sr-henry/sap-lib/readme.md

-# SAP Gui scripting API
+# SAP Gui Scripting API

 Simple module to use sap gui scripting api in a easy way